 The course is based on lectures, seminars, individual assignments and group projects.
-There will be an overview of garden art and landscape architecture histories and theories, and some relevant issues e.g. appropriate rehabilitation project will be reviewed.
-There will be an overview of relevant legislation like the Cultural Heritage Act and Biodiversity Act and the relevant international conventions e.g. Florence Charter.
+There will be an overview of garden art and landscape architecture histories and theories, and some relevant issues e.g. appropriate rehabilitation projects will be reviewed.
+There will be a brief overview of relevant legislation like the Cultural Heritage Act and Biodiversity Act and the relevant international conventions e.g. the European Landscape Convention and the Florence Charter.
 Concepts and theories related to the conservation, use and development of historic gardens and landscapes will be discussed.
-Assignments include the preparation of a research bid to investigate a historical landscape.
+Assignments include the writing of scholarly texts.

 Teaching methods in the topic is literature studies, participation in lectures and seminars and visits to relevant gardens and landscape historic areas.
 By working with assignments, both individually and in groups, students will use the ideas and theories in specific case studies, and receive guidance and response to the submitted projects.

 Magne Bruun: Norske hager gjennom tusen år (Andresen og Butenschøn, 2007)